pyRR4/HouseholdBudgetManagementAPI/README.md

 ## Overview
 This project is a simple financial management API that allows users to manage their personal finances by recording transactions, monitoring savings goals, and generating monthly reports.
-It is built using Spring Boot, with Spring Security (JWT) for authentication, Hibernate (ORM) for data persistence, and MySQL/PostgreSQL as the database.
+It is built using Spring Boot, with Spring Security (JWT) for authentication, Hibernate (ORM) for data persistence, and PostgreSQL as the database.
 The API will eventually support the following functionalities:

 * Managing transactions (CRUD operations for expenses and income)
 * Categorizing transactions (food, transport, entertainment, etc.)